Friday, November 2, 2017 | South Africa – uKhahlamba-Drakensberg Park | Win & Petra

 We skip our visit of the highest pub in South Africa and after a short break we prefer to drive down the pass from where we came.
 We park our vehicle at a viewpoint below the top and while having a second breakfast we enjoy the stunning view, the game of the clouds rolling by, the flight of the birds, the heat of the sun.

 Once upwards and downwards again, what a great day trip!
 Now we know that driving Sani Pass can be managed and it’s worth to do it.
-Both of us are very proud and happy.
+Both of us are very proud and happy, that we did it.
 Especially due to the fact that Sani Pass Road soon will be covered with asphalt and then there will be one off-road adventure less in the world.
 It’s a pity, isn’t it?

 At Sani Pass 4×4 training was announced, today training for our legs is on.
 We buy a permit for a five hour trail to Stromness mountain and Gxalingenwa Valley at the camp.
 After we’ll have finished the trail we’ll have to bring back the map and let the reception know we are back and didn’t get lost on the trail.
 That’s South African mountain search.